Key takeaways

 Rules surrounding the distribution of fees and the length of time cryptocurrency assets must be locked in can vary between protocols.
 The use of AMMs and liquidity pools has facilitated the growth of yield farming in the sector.

-Yield is the annual return that a liquidity provider can receive for lending cryptocurrency assets.
+Yield is the annual return you can receive for lending cryptocurrency assets.
 This is often written as a percentage, either as annual percentage rate (APR) or annual percentage yield (APY).
 As the AMM calculates rates using supply and demand, unlike traditional financial investments, yields can vary daily.

-Yield farming refers to the process where liquidity providers move liquidity between high-yield pools to take advantage of these dynamic changes in yield.
-Obtaining the optimum yield could involve moving to a different liquidity pool on the same platform or changing platforms altogether.
+With yield farming, liquidity providers move liquidity between high-yield pools to take advantage of these changes in yield.
+Chasing the highest possible yield could involve moving to a different liquidity pool on the same platform or changing platforms altogether.

 What are DeFi protocols?